The Power Of The Dog: Here is where you can watch Oscar tipped Benedict Cumberbatch film

 Thanks to a pandemic that caused chaos to many industries – and not least the cinema – a number of highly anticipated movies had their release dates pushed back, as the red velvet curtain remained closed to the public.

-One film that appears to be dominating the discussion between critics and topping the list of bookies’ tips to take the award for best film is Netflix-produced western ‘The Power Of The Dog.’
+One film dominating the discussion between critics and topping the list of bookies’ favourites to take the award for Best Film is Netflix-produced western ‘The Power Of The Dog.’

 What is The Power Of The Dog about?